pyRTX.core.utils_rt

 pyRTX.core.utils_rt.cgal_init_geometry(mesh_obj)[source]

-Initialize mesh geometry for ray tracing using the CGAL (Computational Geometry Algorithms Library) ray tracing kernel.
+Initialize mesh geometry for the CGAL ray tracing kernel.

 Parameters: